Asonance11/buymezobo/log.md

 3. add more fields to images
 4. image picture not rndereing in some places -- done
 5. fix the image uploader -- doing

+6. invalidate supports after new support has been made